29th ATKS takes a different angle during ACE Grand Warrior

-U.S. Air Force Maj.
-Jerome Robinson, 29th Attack Squadron MQ-9 instructor pilot, left, observes U.S. Air Force Lt.
-Col. Nicholas Hatcher, 49th Wing chief of safety, as he conducts his pre-flight check during Agile Combat Employment Grand Warrior at Holloman Air Force Base, New Mexico, July 21, 2023.
+HOLLOMAN AIR FORCE BASE, N.M. – Two Holloman MQ-9 Reapers from the 29th Attack Squadron, and a small contingent of maintainers from the 29th and 9th Aircraft Maintenance Units, made their way to Grand Forks Air Force Base, North Dakota, marking the beginning of Agile Combat Employment Grand Warrior on July 14, 2023.

 This exercise marks the first time the 49th Wing performed an entire mission under complete Satellite Communication control operated solely by Mission Control Element personnel the entire time in unfamiliar airspace.

-(U.S. Air Force photo by Senior Airman Antonio Salfran)
+The ACE concept ensures that aircrew and maintainers are prepared to operate from different locations with varying levels of volume and assistance.
+ACE exercises bolster mission readiness across the agency and promote multi-capable Airmen.
+Each ACE operation has required a Mission Control Element which operates the aircraft in the air and a Launch and Recovery Element which is responsible for launching and landing the aircraft.

+Unlike its predecessors, ACE Grand Warrior is composed of Satellite Communications launch and recovery operations where every mission set is conducted by a home-grown Holloman Mission Control Element.

 |Date Taken: